vitmalina/bela/docs/begin.md

 # begin

-Start a group of commands
+Start a group of commands.

 ## Syntax